|

 different general objects and put them into some folder with descriptive

 names, you have something that can be described as a library of prefabs.
-With a door though there's typically one thing that causes problems when

 it's prefabricated; it's usually placed on top of an exit.
 The game will complain